RNA: Regulatory RNA

-RNA interference by miRNAs
+MicroRNA (miRNA) and small interfering RNA (siRNA)

-Post-transcriptional expression levels of many genes can be controlled by RNA interference, in which miRNAs, specific short RNA molecules, pair with mRNA regions and target them for degradation.
-This antisense-based process involves steps that first process the RNA so that it can base-pair with a region of its target mRNAs.
-Once the base pairing occurs, other proteins direct the mRNA to be destroyed by nucleases.
+Post-transcriptional expression levels of many genes can be controlled by RNA interference, in which miRNAs, specific short RNA molecules, pair with mRNA regions and target them for repression.
+RNA interference is carried out by the RNA-induced silencing complex, which uses a miRNA guide to regulate complementary mRNAs through base pairing interactions and results in either degradaing the mRNA or blocking its translation.

 Long non-coding RNAs

 Next to be linked to regulation were Xist and other long noncoding RNAs associated with X chromosome inactivation.
 Their roles, at first mysterious, were shown by Jeannie T. Lee and others to be the silencing of blocks of chromatin via recruitment of Polycomb complex so that messenger RNA could not be transcribed from them.
 Additional lncRNAs, currently defined as RNAs of more than 200 base pairs that do not appear to have coding potential, have been found associated with regulation of stem cell pluripotency and cell division.